 Tonbo Dojo is a school for samurai martial arts.
 We study Nami Ryu Aiki Heiho under the guidance of Sensei Josh Ross in Seattle.

+We hosted seminars by Sensei Ross in 2022, 2023, and 2024.
 We will continue hosting seminars with Sensei Ross every year - please email us for info on the next seminar.

 Nami Ryu means “wave style” and refers to the fact that energy travels in waves.
 The wave effect is one of the underlying principles of our art.